OPEN-NEXT/LOSH-Reporter/README.md

 that queries an Apache Jena Fuseki server that contains data about OSH projects.
-The data extracted by the queries is used to generate a report about selected aspects of the OSH projects.
+The data extracted by the queries is used to generate a report about selected aspects of the OSH projects, including statistics about the data.
 The LOSH reporter generates MD, PDF and HTML reports.

-## Supported OSH-Platforms
+## Supported OSH Platforms

 - [Wikifactory.com](https://wikifactory.com/)
   - per API